ItsHedge/hedge/README.md

-- 👋 Hi, I’m Hedge!
+- 👋 Hi, I’m Amara!
-- 👀 I’m interested in being irresponsible
+- 👀 I’m interested in programming and hardware
-- 🌱 I’m currently learning Computer Systems Technician crap
+- 🌱 I’m currently in college
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me- don't